Testing for stationarity of functional time series in the frequency domain: Introduction

-Building on the research summarized in the previous paragraph, the tests introduced here are the first of their kind in the frequency domain analysis of functional time series.
-A delicate understanding of the functional DFT is needed in order to derive the asymptotic theory given here.
-In particular, results on the large-sample behavior of a quadratic form test statistic are provided both under the null hypothesis of a stationary functional time series and the alternative of a locally stationary functional time series.
-For this, a weak convergence result is established that might be of interest in its own right as it is verified using a simplified tightness criterion going back to work of \citet{ck86}.
+The intrinsic variation of a functional time series is always larger than any sample size, and standard results known from univariate and multivariate time series analysis do not directly apply.
+From a practical perspective this brings to the fore the question of how to compress this infinite-dimensional variation to finite dimension in a meaningful way, as there is a complex interplay between dynamics occurring across frequencies and the function space.
+This means that dimension reduction has to be done jointly across estimated spectral density operators at all Fourier frequencies, yet separately as the exact level of dimension reduction has to be decided per frequency.
+The proposed test statistics collect these different sets of projections, obtained via functional principal components analysis, into a quadratic form encapsulating the second-order dynamics.
+To derive the large-sample behavior of this statistic under both the null hypothesis of a stationary time series and the alternative of a locally stationary functional time series requires new, and perhaps independently interesting, results on distributional convergence of a cross-periodogram operator in function space, where verifying existence of the limit process and tightness are nontrivial tasks.
+The subsequent proofs of distributional convergence of the test statistics which require taking into account the pecularities of fPCA estimators, are also complex and new.
 The main results are derived under the assumption that the curves are observed in their entirety, corresponding to a setting in which functions are sampled on a dense grid rather than a sparse grid.
 Differences for these two cases have been worked out in \citet{lh10}.

 The remainder of the paper is organized as follows.
-Section \ref{sec:setting} provides the background, gives the requisite notations and introduces the functional version of the DFT.
+Section \ref{sec:setting} provides background, gives requisite notations, introduces properties of functional version of the DFT and gives intuition for the test.
 The exact form of the hypothesis test, model assumptions and the test statistics are introduced in Section \ref{sec:test}.
 The large-sample behavior under the null hypothesis of second-order stationarity and the alternative of local stationarity is established in Sections \ref{sec:large}.
 Empirical aspects are highlighted in Section \ref{sec:empirical}.
 The proofs are technical and relegated to the Appendix.
 Several further auxiliary results are proved in the supplementary document \citet{avd16+}, henceforth referred to simply as the Online Supplement.